ome/bioformats/components/native/bf-cpp/readme.txt

 ==> Subversion -- http://subversion.tigris.org/
-Subversion is not strictly necessary, but is useful for checking out the latest Jace source code (see "Installing Compile-Time Dependencies" below).
+Subversion is not strictly necessary, but is useful for checking out the Jace source code (see "Installing Compile-Time Dependencies" below).

 ==> Java Runtime Environment -- http://java.sun.com/
 Since Bio-Formats is written in Java, the JRE is ultimately necessary to